cloudevents/spec/cloudevents/primer.md

 elements that form a layered architecture model.

-1. The [base specification](spec.md) defines an abstract information model made up of attributes (key-value pairs) and associated rules for what constitutes a CloudEvent.
+1. The [base specification](spec.md) defines an abstract information model made up of context attributes (key-value pairs) and associated rules for what constitutes a CloudEvent.
+This includes *core attributes* defined by the specification.
+Some core attributes are required on all CloudEvents, while others are optional.
 2. The [extensions](./spec.md#extension-context-attributes) add use-case
    specific and potentially overlapping sets of extension attributes and associated rules, e.g. to support different tracing standards.